leamusa/js-mail-dadi/README.md

 # Bonus

 1. Use an input and a button to insert the email and then we show the results in page

+# Tools

+1. Verify if the email is present inside of exisent **list** (for opening a cicle): var recorded = [...]: (Declaration of an Array) containing registered email addresses.

+2. var authorized = false;:
+   Boolean variable **initialization**.

+3. var mail_user = prompt("Enter your email?"):
+   **Istruction** for the user to enter his email address through a prompt box and stores the value in the (mail_user) variable.
+4. Start a Loop through for and the array already registered to check if the entered email address is present among the registered ones.

+5. var recorded = recorded[i];
+   Memorize the current email address during loop iteration in the recorded variable.

+6. Compare the entered email address with the currently **iterated** one.
+If there is a match, set it to true and exit the loop.

+7. if(authorized) { ... } else { ... }:
+   Check if the user is authorized.
+If yes, it shows a welcome message in the HTML element with the id "output"; otherwise, it shows a message that requires registration.

+8. Use document.getElementById("output"). innerhtml = to updates the content of the HTML element with id "output" with the appropriate message.